arkatebi/OpenWorld-problem/README.md

 The script genPRcurves.sh calculates precision-recall for all prediction scores obtained from the BLAST model.
 These precision-recall curves can be found in folder figures/prCurves.
+Precision-recall values are calculated according to [3].

 ### Source Code
 This is an open source project and the source code is publicly available on